telerik/blazor-docs/introduction.md

 ---
 title: Introduction
-page_title: Introduction
+page_title: Complete Blazor Components Documentation
-description: Overview of Progress Telerik UI for Blazor.
+description: Creating web apps with .NET, while using C# for the front-end part has never been easier.
+Check Telerik UI for Blazor documentation for guidance and examples.
 slug: blazor-overview
 position: 1
 ---